smarty/changelog/local/us-zipcode-api.md

 IMPROVEMENTS:

-- ZIP Codes inputs submitted without leading zeros no longer result in a 'blank lookup' status (example: `501` -> `00501`).
+- ZIP Code inputs submitted without leading zeros no longer result in a 'blank lookup' status (example: `501` -> `00501`).
-- ZIP Codes inputs that consist only of zeros are now discarded as if they were blank.
+- ZIP Code inputs that consist only of zeros are now discarded as if they were blank.
 This allows requests such as the following to be processed as city/state lookups:

 `/verify?zipcode=0&city=PROVO&state=UT`